-The study blind will be maintained throughout the duration of the clinical trial for all study staff interacting with the participants, including research coordinators and study physicians assessing participants during the treatment period.
+The study blind will be maintained throughout the duration of the clinical trial.
 Only the CCHMC Investigational Pharmacy will be aware of study drug assignment.
 The blind will be broken only at the discretion of a participating study physician or Medical Monitor in cases necessary to assure patient safety.
 Such significant safety events would include, but are not limited to, any circumstance where an adverse effect documented as possibly, probably, or definitely related to study treatment and moderate or more severe in intensity results in the need for additional medical intervention (hospitalization, emergency/urgent care room visit, additional outpatient prescribing/other management etc.).